NIEHS/SmartScope/docs/source/installation/anaconda.rst

         sudo apt-get install default-libmysqlclient-dev build-essential libglib2.0-0 ffmpeg libsm6 libxext6

-Setting up the smartscope environment
+Setting up the SmartScope environment
 *************************************

 #.
 Clone or download the `git repository <https://github.com/NIEHS/SmartScope>`_ and navigate to the directory